Graduate Student Organizations

 The Quinnipiac Physician Assistant Student Society was established in 1994 by the first class of PA students at Quinnipiac.
 The purpose of this organization is to promote the physician assistant as a member of the health care delivery team and to participate in community service activities.
 Membership is open to all students in the QU PA program and dues are determined on a yearly basis by the officers and members in the society.
 A PA program faculty member serves as the adviser and provides insight and direction in all student society activities.
 Each year the QU PA Student Society participates in numerous community-based service projects as well as the national Host City Prevention Campaign (HCPC), co-sponsored by the Student Academy, AAPA, PAF and PAEA.
 Students have made significant contributions to charitable organizations as well as provided help to those less fortunate.
 The Quinnipiac University Physician Assistant Student Society has been recognized by the American Academy of Physician Assistants for its significant charitable contributions.

-The Quinnipiac University MBAs organization provides opportunities for professional discussions on topical issues and concerns, preparation for the workforce, and networking to enhance experiences for all MBA students.
-QUMBA’s mission is to empower students toward leadership positions in the corporate world by providing support, education, professional development and networking opportunities.
+The Quinnipiac University MBA Society provides opportunities for professional discussions on topical issues and concerns, preparation for the workforce, and networking to enhance experiences for all MBA students.
+QUMBA’s mission is to empower students toward leadership positions in the corporate world by providing support, education, professional development, and networking opportunities.
 QUMBA is a great opportunity for graduate students, faculty members and alumnae to interact with one another to gain invaluable skills and knowledge as well as contacts for support.

 Society of Professional Journalists (SPJ)